mediafactory/yats/README.md

 WHY JUST ANOTHER?
 -----
 We used to use TRAC for a long time and were quiet happy.
-But every time, we wanted to customize it, it too us a long time to rethink, the way, trac was developed or find a plugin.
+But every time, we wanted to customize it, it took us a long to rethink the way, trac was developed or find a plugin working with our version.
-Today all are web projects are build on top of django.
-So it is much easier to change things.
-And we are faster in adding new feateures.
-We think, we kept it simple in the backend, so it is still easy to modifie for people not familiar with the source (as long as you know django).
+Today all our web projects are build on top of django.
+So it is much easier to change YATS and we are faster in adding new feateures.
+We think, we kept it simple in the backend, so it is still easy to modifie for people not familiar with the YATS source (as long as you know django).

 KEY FEATURES
 -----